lao8n/system_design/design_for/data/low_latency/concept/cache.md

 What happens if it fails?
 * It is a single point of failure, could have multiple caches
-* Consistency is difficult as cache and database is not a single transaction.
+* Consistency is difficult as cache and database is not a single transaction - typically want either 2-phase commit or compensating transaction.
 Scaling across multiple regions is even more difficult

+Caching strategies
+* Cache-aside (lazy loading) = application code is responsible for loading into cache, invalidating stale entries and retrieving data etc.
+* Read-through = cache is responsible for loading data from the primary data store.
+When a cache miss occurs the cache itself fetches the missing data, stores it, and then returns it to the requester
+* Write-through = every write operation to the cache is immediately mirrored to the primary data store this can provide strong consistency between cache and database but write operations have higher latency
+* Write-back = write operations are directed to cache with periodic write behinds to the database (there is a risk of data loss before database write however)

 Best suited
 * Best suited for data that is read a lot but with limited modifications